binarymax/bifrost/README.md

 ### createResource

-Creates a localStorage only store.
+Creates a local store synced with a remote RESTful resource.

 	@host     :: The hostname of the REST api
 	@resource :: The RESTful resource endpoint